 We would like to POINT OUT that information regarding demise of the concerned member of BHAT SIKH COMMUNITY is not given to us for coverage on our website.
-Kindly note that as and when intimating the sad news, please also mention about the date of funeral, place and contact numbers, as also date and place fixed for BHOG/ANTIM ARDASS, ETC. for the information of all concerned.
+Kindly note that while intimating usabout the sad news, please also mention about the date/place of funeral, contact numbers, as also date and place fixed for BHOG/ANTIM ARDASS, ETC. for the information of all concerned.

-We sincerely hope that such information would be given to us at the earliest, via emails, especially by the concerned family or office bearers of BHAT SIKH SANGAT GURDUWARAS, BOTH IN INDIA AND ABROAD,for timely publication on our website.
+We sincerely hope that such information would be given to us at the earliest, via email, by the concerned familymember of the deceased person or even by an office bearer ofthe nearest BHAT SIKH SANGAT GURDUWARA, BOTH IN INDIA AND ABROAD,for timely publication on our website.

 DEVINDER SINGH (ADMIN.)

-PRODUCTION OF THE COMMUNITY MAGAZINE AS ENVISAGED IN THE OBJECTS OF OUR WEBSITE – PRESENT POSITION :
+PRODUCTION OF THE COMMUNITY MAGAZINE AS ENVISAGED IN THE OBJECTIVES OF OUR WEBSITE – PRESENT POSITION :

-Eversince the launching of our website (www.bhatsikhcommunity.com), we have been paying due attention to take on hand the project relating to COMMUNITY MAGAZINE, as in our views, there is dire need of it and unfortunately, we don’t find any quality magazine.
-We would like to mention BHAT SANGAT SANDESH, published from Cardiff, UK but then, it hardly is read in India and in UK as well, seems to have limited readerships.
-Nevertheless, we appreciate the efforts of S. Jaswant Singh Jas, founder and Chief Editor of BSS, for taking good steps to make it popular and useful among its readers.
-We like to refer the most popular community magazine SANGAT SAMACHAR, published from Amritsar, till the year 1971, when Dr. Harnam Singh Talib, its Chief Editor, died, leaving the Community, heartbroken and at great loss.
+Eversince the launching of our WEBSITE (www.bhatsikhcommunity.com), we have been paying due attention to take on hand the pending project relating to PRODUCTION OF COMMUNITY MAGAZINE, as in our humble views, there has always been dire need of it and unfortunately, we don’t think that we have any quality magazine.
+We would like to mention here BHAT SANGAT SANDESH, published from Cardiff, UK but then, it has very small readership in India and in UK as well, .
+Nevertheless, we appreciate the good efforts and huge sense of commitment of S. Jaswant Singh Jas, founder and Chief Editor of BSS, for taking good steps to make it popular and useful among its readers.

-We regret that inspite of our efforts, we have not yet been able to organise the production of a QUALITY MAGAZINE for various reasoons, mainly for want of suitable and dedicated persons in the community, showing any interest in the image building and welfare activites, for a long time.
-Another reason can be attributed to the bypass surgerry of the Administrator of the website.
-However, this is very unfortunate and should not have taken that long.
+We regret that inspite of our sincere intention and efforts, we have not yet been able to organise the production of a QUALITY MAGAZINE for various reasoons, mainly for want of suitable and dedicated persons in the community, showing any serious interest in the image building and welfare activites of the community, for a long time.
+Another reason can be attributed to the bypass surgerry of the Administrator of this website in Sept, 2016.
+Whatever reasons, we are not happy and regret the delay.

-Last but not the least, we assure you that we are mindful of our mission and will continue our best efforts to produce the COMMUNITY MAGAZINE, at an early time.
+Last but not the least, we like to assure you that we are mindful of our mission and will continue our best efforts to produce the COMMUNITY MAGAZINE, at an early time.